hotwax/oms-documentation/ProductUpdates/july23/ProductUpdate-July23.md

 ## Applications

-1. Fulfillment App: Launched New Version of the Store Fulfillment App
+**1. Fulfillment App: Launched New Version of the Store Fulfillment App**

 Launched a new version of the Store Fulfillment App for improved user experience.